 Legal and monetary penalties can follow if sellers stay in the residence longer than the contracted period.
 In Cullman, Alabama, real estate laws governing sellers’ overstays describe the consequences and safeguard the buyer’s rights.
 Buyers can start evicting the seller; in this case, the seller breaches the occupancy contract.
 This action entails submitting a complaint for a seller’s untimely exit breach, and this example drives home the message of the importance of managing timelines.

 Financial consequences or liabilities usually accompany legal actions.
 Many occupancy arrangements give buyers the right to charge overtime rent.
 This right places rent and overtime tenants’ fines during the occupancy period and reminds the tenant of the need to honor their exit.
-Overstaying also has the consequences of unresolved reputation issues.
-This may be particularly true in smaller markets like Cullman, where, for example, unresolved issues, future real estate relationships with professionals, lenders, buyers, and other open-ended real estate in and around Cullman may be tied.
+Overstaying also has the consequence of unresolved reputation issues.
+This may be particularly true in smaller markets like Cullman, where, for example, unresolved issues and future real estate relationships with professionals, lenders, buyers, and other open-ended real estate in and around Cullman may be tied.

-Focusing on the overstaying consequences of unresolved real estate absentee sellers and over-compensating in negotiations with buyers exposes the risk of credit issues and relationship collapse within the market.
+Focusing on the overstaying consequences of unresolved real estate absentee sellers and overcompensating in negotiations with buyers exposes the risk of credit issues and relationship collapse within the market.

 Closing Date vs. Possession Date: What’s the Difference?